CSCI-40500-Fall-2025/Syllabus/syllabus.md

 Special Topic 2 (time permitting) | TBD
 Special Topic N (time permitting) | TBD

 Students are required to read the linked articles if no chapter is specified above.
 The instructor will distribute any supplementary material.
+Chapters and pages refer to the required text unless otherwise specified.

 ## Prerequisites